pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/troubleshooting/placeholder-developer/index.md

 {{< local-image src="images/normal@2x.png" >}}

-However, "Placeholder Developer" will be shown if you meet all of the following criteria due to a macOS issue.
+However, "Placeholder Developer" will be shown due to a macOS issue if you meet all of the following criteria:

 -   You are using macOS Catalina (10.15)
 -   Multiple system software are waiting your approval.